NSolooki/DocumentStore/README.md

 #### 4. Other requirements on your implementation

 - You must fully implement the interfaces defined in the code provided to you under the stage1 folder.
 Other than constructors, you may not add any public or protected methods in your implementations of these interfaces. **Any additional methods you add must be private.**
-- The name of your implementation classes should be the name of the interface with "Impl" (short for "implementation") added to the end, and be located in a sub-package called "impl".
+- The name of your implementation classes should be the name of the interface with "Impl" (short for "implementation") added to the end and be located in a sub-package called "impl".
 That means that you must, at a minimum, submit the following classes in your solution:
   - edu.yu.cs.com1320.project.stage1.impl.DocumentImpl
   - edu.yu.cs.com1320.project.stage1.impl.DocumentStoreImpl
   - edu.yu.cs.com1320.project.impl.HashTableImpl
 - Make sure the name of your **i**mpl **package** starts with a lower case "i", not an upper case "I".
-The "I" in your class names, on theother hand, e.g. Document**I**mpl, must be upper case.
+The "I" in your class names, on the other hand, e.g. Document**I**mpl, must be upper case.
 - DO NOT move the interfaces to a different package -- they must remain in the packages in which they were placed in the code you are given.
 - HashTable**I**mpl and DocumentStore**I**mpl must both have no-argument constructors.